 Unsurprisingly, we disagree!
 Budgeting helps ensure that you’re prepared for managing unexpected expenses.
 An effective budget should always include a “miscellaneous” category which can be used to cover any unexpected costs.
 However, it’s really important that this flexibility in your budget isn’t abused.
 An unexpected expense is the washing machine needing replacing – not a new handbag or a spontaneous night out!

 Just another myth to be busted!
 The maths required for budgeting is child’s play!
 Sure, creating a budget needs a basic grasp of numbers but it’s nothing complicated.
 You start with the money you bring in after tax.
 Then you need to add up your expenses each month.
 Your aim is for your expenses to be less than your income each month.
-If you’re unsure, check out How to Start Budgeting.
+If you’re unsure about where to start, check out How to Budget advice.

 Besides, if you use Budget Pro, we’ll do the maths for you!